wellst/chromebrew/README.md

   * Provide libsigsegv 2.10 binaries
   * Update libssh2 to 1.8.0 and provide binaries
   * Update libxml2 to 2.9.4 and provide binaries
+  * Update m4 to 1.4.18 and provide binaries
+  * Update make to 4.2 and provide binaries
   * Change ncurses to provide only ncurses, and provide ncursesw individually (#490)
   * Provide ncurses and ncursesw binaries
   * Provide openssl binaries
+  * Provide patch binaries
-  * Update perl to 5.24.1 ... (preparing to provide binaries)
+  * Update perl to 5.24.1 and provide binaries
   * Provide pkgconfig binaries
+  * Update python 2.7 binaries
+  * Update python to 3.6 and provide binaries
-  * (Preparing to provide binaries)
+  * Update readline to 7.0p3 and provide binaries
-  * Update ruby to 2.4.0 ... (preparing to provide binaries)
+  * Update ruby to 2.4.0 and provide binaries
   * Update toolchains and provide binaries (#461)
+  * Update glibc to 2.23 and provide binaries
+  * Provide xzutils binaries
   * Update zlibpkg to 1.2.11 and provide binaries

 License